395t/review-assignments/_summaries/zhu2020deformable_2.md

 The parameters of the Deformable DETR followed the reccomendations of those presented in the DETR paper.
 One main difference was that Focal Loss was changed to 2 due to an increase in the number of object queried.
-The authors trained a vanilla DETR-DC5 with parameters matching those in their Deformable DETR model an report the results seen below as DETR-DC5+.
+The authors trained a vanilla DETR-DC5 with parameters matching those in their Deformable DETR model and report the results seen below as DETR-DC5+.

 <img src="zhu2020deformable_2_results.PNG" width="900" />